Nobody wants to be “that guy”.

 Summit County has a particular challenge with early season riding, and mostly it’s because folks don’t know where to go and what’s wet or dry.
-If it’s early (before the end of June most years, and even later for some higher trails–2011 will be one of those years).
-We plan to help alert our fans on Facebook (follow us if you don’t already!) and Twitter, and are planning a trails condition page here.
+If it’s early (before the end of June most years, and even later for some higher trails) there will be mud, puddles and likely even snow on some trails.
+We plan to help alert our fans on Facebook (follow us if you don’t already!) and have a trails condition page here.

-Riders of all skills can be found in Summit County.
+Trail users of all types and skills can be found in Summit County.

 So practice the industry standard: Bikers yield to hikers, walkers, equestrians, just about everyone.
 And that doesn’t mean blowing by a hiker with a dog because you found a space to do so.
 It means asking them if you can pass, stopping and even dismounting (especially for equestrians), to let them pass safely.
 It’s good to ask if the horse or dog is okay with riders, too.